-- C. Please indicate how your institution will use the SAT or ACT writing component; check all that apply: No college policy as of now - D. In addition, does your institution use applicants' test scores for academic advising ?
-NO - E. Latest date by which SAT or ACT scores must be received for fall-term admission 5/19 Latest date by which SAT Subject Test scores must be received for fall-term admission 5/19
+D. In addition, does your institution use applicants' test scores for academic advising?
+No

+E. Latest date by which SAT or ACT scores must be received for fall-term admission May 18, 2007 Latest date by which SAT Subject Test scores must be received for fall-term admission\\\\\

-F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): Freshman applicants with SAT verbal scores of less than 490 and/or less than 460 math must take inst. placement exams in appropriate subj. areas.
+F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): Freshman applicants with SAT-Critical Reading/Verbal scores of less than 490 (ACT 20) and/or SAT-Math scores of less than 460 (ACT 19) must take institutional placement exams in appropriate subject areas.